-We may collect information from or about the device where you install or access an EW Group Application, depending on the permissions you have granted.
+We may collect information from or about the device where you install or access a Rosterfy Group Application, depending on the permissions you have granted.
 We may associate the information we collect from your different devices, which helps us provide consistent services across your devices.
 Here are some examples of the device information we collect:

 How do we collect your personal information?